highcharts/highcharts/docs/chart-and-series-types/treegraph-chart.md

 ### Data structure

-The data is structured as a [Tree](https://en.wikipedia.org/wiki/Tree_(data_structure)), where each point represents a node.
+The data is structured as a [tree](https://en.wikipedia.org/wiki/Tree_(data_structure)), where each point represents a node.
 Each node can have its own children.
 The tree automatically has one node at the top representing the root node.
-If a point has an undefined parent, or the parent is not matching any id, the parent will be automatically set to the root node.
-There can be multiple nodes without parent, and they will be positioned as seperate trees.
+If a point has an undefined parent, or the parent is not matching any `id`, the parent will be automatically set to the root node.
+There can be multiple nodes without a parent, and they will be positioned as separate trees.

 The following is an example of how the tree is built in Highcharts: